defold/doc/docs/en/faq/faq.md

 What programming language do I work with in Defold?

 : All application and game logic in your Defold project is controlled through script.
 The Defold engine has the Lua language embedded for scripting.
 Lua is a lightweight dynamic language that is fast and very powerful.
-Read more on our [technology summary](/technology).
+You can also use native code (C/C++, Objective-C, Java and JavaScript depending on the platform) to extend the Defold engine with new functionality.

   When building custom materials, OpenGL ES SL shader language is used to write vertex and fragment shaders.

 Is there a way to know what version I'm running?

-: Yes, select the "About Defold Editor" in the menu.
+: Yes, select the "About" option in the Help menu.
 The popup clearly shows Defold beta version and, more importantly, the specific release SHA1.
 For runtime version lookup, use [`sys.get_engine_info()`](/ref/sys/#sys.get_engine_info).

   The latest beta version available for download from http://d.defold.com/beta can be checked by opening http://d.defold.com/beta/info.json (the same file exists for stable versions as well: http://d.defold.com/stable/info.json)